Skip to main content

 Žiče 38 a, 3215 Loče

-The Žičnica stream offers suitable conditions to drive the sawmill and mill which, at one time, were very important to the area.
-At the Bezenšek Homestead there is a mill and a sawmill, which are part of our technical heritage.
+The Žičnica Stream provides ideal conditions for operating the sawmill and mill, which were once vital to the area.
+At the Bezenšek Homestead, you can find both a mill and a sawmill, which are important parts of our technical heritage.

-The mill in Žiče was supposed to operate during the time the Carthusians were in the Žiče Carthusian Monastery.
-Since 1800, the smaller estate, with the mill, has passed through the hands of various owners, but nevertheless the brick, thicker part of the mill has been preserved.
-Finally, the mill passed into the hands of Franc Bezenšek who, in 1999,and together with his family, entirely renovated the mill and made a water wheel out of naturally twisted wood.
+The mill in Žiče is believed to have been in operation during the time the Carthusians resided at the Žička kartuzija Monastery.
+Since 1800, the smaller estate with the mill has changed hands several times, yet the brick, thicker part of the mill has been preserved.
+Eventually, the mill came into the possession of Franc Bezenšek, who, together with his family, completely renovated it in 1999 and constructed a water wheel from naturally twisted wood.

-In addition to the mill, you will also see a Venetian sawmill at the Bezenšek Homestead which was installed on 12th August, 1858.
-A wooden building with a timber sawing device has undergone some changes and improvements over the years.
-The saw is driven by water that flows onto a large outer wheel, causing the saw blade to move and cut.
+At the Bezenšek Homestead, you will also find a Venetian sawmill, installed on August 12, 1858.
+This wooden building with a timber sawing device has undergone various changes and improvements over the years.
+The saw is powered by water flowing onto a large outer wheel, which drives the saw blade to cut the timber.

 FOR THE CURIOUS: